lolehmann/phylogenetics-tutorial/README.md

 Phylogenetics is appealing to biochemists for understanding how proteins evolve, but it can be **intimidating**.

 *Where do I start?
 How do I create and curate a sequence alignment?
 What model(s) should I use when building trees, and what are these models doing anyway?
-How do I evaluate the quality of a tree or ancestrally reconstructed proteins?
+How do I evaluate the quality of a tree or of ancestrally reconstructed proteins?
 What's with all of these obnoxious file formats?*

 ### *If you're asking yourself any or all of these questions, this tutorial is for you.
 We will walk through phylogenetic analysis from start to finish.*